How To Concat In PostgreSQL

 FROM customers_data;

-If you look at the above query, the concat() function contains three values, the first is the column ‘name’, the second is the string ‘ lives in ‘, and the third is the column ‘country’.
+As shown in the above query, the concat() function combines three values: the first is the column ‘name’, the second is the string ‘ lives in ‘, and the third is the column ‘country’.

-The result of the query returns meaningful information which says a customer lives in a specific country such as ‘John Smith lives in USA’ and so on.
+The query result returns meaningful information, indicating that a customer lives in a specific country, such as ‘John Smith lives in the USA’, and so on.

-The concat_ws() function of PostgreSQL also combine the multiple strings into a single value but with a separator.
-It accepts multiple strings with a separator means how you want to separate the combined string, the separator can be a comma (,), colon (:) and etc.
+The concat_ws() function in PostgreSQL also combines multiple strings into a single value, separated by a specified character.
+It accepts multiple strings with a separator, which means how you want to separate the combined string; the separator can be a comma (,), colon (:), etc.

 The syntax is given below.